Elaiophis inornatus: Ecology

-L. inornatus is nocturnal and generally terrestrial, hunting on the ground.
+Elaiophis inornatus is nocturnal and generally terrestrial, hunting on the ground.
 It is generally slow moving and docile but may bite when molested.
 Females lay 5–15 eggs.
 The olive house snake feeds on lizards, small rodents and other snakes.
 It is preyed on by various types of raptors, including the snake eagle and the secretary bird, as well as by other snakes.